“Here you go,” the business owner said as she handed me a check for $500.

 I didn’t quit my day job, worked a few hours each week on my client’s websites, and still made a lot of money.

-So whether you want to build your own digital marketing agency, make side money as a freelancer, or learn skills that can get you a career in digital marketing here are some tips that I’ve used to become a successful freelance web designer.
+So whether you want to build your own digital marketing agency, make side money as a freelancer, or learn skills that can get you a career in digital marketing here are some tips that I’ve used to become a successful freelance web designer and successfully make money building websites.

 Start Building Websites

-Before you even think about marketing yourself as a web designer, you have to actually get out there and build a website yourself.
+Before you even think about marketing yourself as a web designer or think you can make money building websites, you have to actually get out there and build a one yourself (duh!).

 I know, it sounds pretty obvious, but plenty of people these days love to talk big games on things like entrepreneurship, digital marketing, etc. when they literally have nothing to show for it.